 In preparing the financial statements of each individual group entity, transactions in currencies other than the functional currency of that entity (foreign currencies) are recognised at the rates of exchanges prevailing on the dates of the transactions.
-At the end of the reporting period, monetary items denominated in foreign currencies are retranslated at the rates prevailing at the date when the fair value was determined.
+At the end of the reporting period, monetary items denominated in foreign currencies are retranslated at the rates prevailing at the date.
 Non-monetary items carried at fair value that are denominated in foreign currencies are retranslated at the rates prevailing on the date when the fair value was determined.
 Non-monetary items that are measured in terms of historical cost in a foreign currency are not retranslated.